millipedes/C-Netpbm-Function-Grapher/README.md

 # :turtle: Currently Needed Improvements
 The following features I will be implementing in the future:
+- Accept Points as Input.
+- Make support for calculus functions (`der`/`int`) for trancendental functions in the context free grammar.
+- Relationships
+- Vector Fields
 - Write a better file I/O to include the ability for one input file to write to several output files.
-- Accept Points as Input.
-- Make Axis Tic Mark scale quantities display on graph.
-- Make support for calculus functions (`der`/`int`) in the context free grammar.
-- Add support for vector fields.
 - 3d support (very bottom of the list).

 # :fireworks: Credits